Goal 1 Progress to Date

 - Engagement of alumni with Knox students continues under the theme of KNect: Knox Networking program, which includes KNEXT STEP (life-after-Knox), Professional in Residence Program, and KAMP (Knox Alumni Mentoring Program).

-- Three Professional-in-Residence alumni met with students during fall 2017 to talk about their careers and life experiences, with student attendance averaging 50 per session.
-Sixteen alumni are participating in the fifth annual mock interview session with current students.
-Participation in the Professional in Residence Program grew from 11 to 25 alumni participants during the 2016-17 academic year; 12 came to campus and 13 networked with students virtually.
+- Three Professional-in-Residence programs are planned for fall term 2018: Carl Nordgren '73 and Krista Anne Nordgren '12 discussed entrepreneurship and creativity in October; Maurice Harris '08 will discuss economic development; and Michael Tweedle '73 will discuss the role of entrepreneurship in the sciences.
+More than 160 students connected with three Professional-in-Residence alumni during fall 2017 to talk about their careers and life experiences, with student attendance averaging 50 per session.
+Participation in the Professional-in-Residence Program grew from 11 to 25 alumni participants during the 2016-17 academic year; 12 came to campus and 13 networked with students virtually.
 The Center for Teaching and Learning has created a similar program for TRIO and McNair students with six recent black alumni return to campus.
 KAMP (Knox Alumni Mentoring Program) continues with 54 students and 55 alumni currently participating in the program.

 - The Chicago Connections program launched over spring break 2017 when 11 pre-med students spent three days in Chicago shadowing 12 medical professionals, including 10 Knox alumni, one parent, and one friend.
 The College plans to host at least one career-oriented experience in Chicago next academic year.